matrix-org/gsoc/IDEAS.md

 **Potential mentor**: Matthew Hodgson ([github](https://github.com/ara4n))

-### Alternative Efficient Client-Server Transports and Encodings

-Matrix's baseline Client-Server API is simple long-polling HTTP calls.
-This is purely for compatibility and simplicity for the widest range of client devices and applications, however - we encourage and expect people to implement more efficient transports and encodings in future.
-For instance, we've published and implemented a beta Websockets transport draft at https://github.com/matrix-org/matrix-doc/blob/master/drafts/websockets.rst and https://github.com/matrix-org/matrix-websockets-proxy.

-It would be *really* fun to experiment with other transports and encodings to find just how fast, low latency, low CPU or low bandwidth one can make the Client Server API run.
-This could involve playing around with COaP+CBOR, MQTT, protobufs, capnproto, messagepack, HTTP/2 or any other option in a quest for the holy grail transport/encoding combination!

-**Difficulty**: Medium

-**Knowledge pre-req**: Network protocols

-**Potential mentor**: Richard van der Hoff ([github](https://github.com/richvdh))

 ### Decentralised Search

 Matrix provides a basic full-text search API and implementation in Synapse.
 Would be great to build a cross-Matrix search engine however, especially a decentralised one.